-- The dental hygiene graduate must be able to initiate and assume responsibility for health promotion and disease prevention activities for diverse populations - The dental hygiene graduate must be able to provide accurate consistent and complete documentation systematically collect, analyze and accurately record baseline date on the general oral and psychological health status using methods consistent with medicolegal principles - The dental hygiene graduate must be able to discuss the conditions of the oral cavity, actual and potential problems, etiological and contributing factors and recommended and alternative treatments available - This involves collaborating with the patient and or other health professionals to formulate a comprehensive dental hygiene care plan that is patient centered and based on current scientific evidence - The dental hygiene graduate must be able to provide patient centered care that is culturally appropriate and based on current standards of practice and specialized treatment that includes preventive and therapeutic procedures to promote and maintain oral health and assist the patient in achieving oral health goals - The dental hygiene graduate must be able to evaluate the effectiveness of planned clinical and educational services and modify as necessary
+- The dental hygiene graduate must be able to initiate and assume responsibility for health promotion and disease prevention activities for diverse populations - The dental hygiene graduate must be able to provide accurate consistent and complete documentation systematically collect, analyze and accurately record baseline data on the general oral and psychological health status using methods consistent with medicolegal principles - The dental hygiene graduate must be able to discuss the conditions of the oral cavity, actual and potential problems, etiological and contributing factors and recommended and alternative treatments available - This involves collaborating with the patient and or other health professionals to formulate a comprehensive dental hygiene care plan that is patient centered and based on current scientific evidence - The dental hygiene graduate must be able to provide patient centered care that is culturally appropriate and based on current standards of practice and specialized treatment that includes preventive and therapeutic procedures to promote and maintain oral health and assist the patient in achieving oral health goals - The dental hygiene graduate must be able to evaluate the effectiveness of planned clinical and educational services and modify as necessary

-Admission is competitive and based on previous academic performance, test scores, criminal background check letters of recommendation, an interview and fulfillment of ALL admission requirements.
+Admission is competitive and based on previous academic performance, test scores, criminal background check, letters of recommendation, an interview and fulfillment of ALL admission requirements.
 Deadline for application to the program is May 15th and admission is granted prior to the Fall semester.
-Additional admission information is in the DHY Student Information Booklet.
-Students may request a copy by contacting the Dental Hygiene Program office.
+Additional admission information is provided during DEN 100, Professional Development, or upon request from the Dental Hygiene Program office.
 Once a student has been admitted there will be additional required information that the student must submit to the dental hygiene program office.